vjsantojaca/art-map-octo/README.md

 # Art Map with R 👩🏻‍🎨 🧑🏻‍🎨

+In this project, we are going to use **ggplot2**
+ggplot2 is a data visualization package for the statistical programming language R. It is a part of tidyverse.

 ## Example Plot
 ![Salamanca map art black and white](plots/salamanca_500_white_black.png "Salamanca map art black and white")
 ![Salamanca map art color](plots/salamanca_500_colors.png "Salamanca map art colors")